aaantheaaa/Rehabilitation-Assistance-System/README.md

 The Rehabilitation Assistance System (RAS) utilises some of the latest technology in the field of IoT.
 This system provides a platform for doctors to communicate and assign patients appropriate exercises and monitor progress of their patients as they progress through the program.
 The RAS system uses many different technologies, such as:
 * A cloud database hosted within Australia (MongoDB)
-* A cloud hosting platform to enable high availability and speed (Heorku)
+* A cloud hosting platform to enable high availability and speed (Heroku)
 * Implementation of sensor logic to the platform (Node-Red)
 * A realtime dahsboarding software (Grafana)
 * Small unintrusive, external sensors